 If you have a disability and need advice on planning your escape route and information on specialist smoke alarms and equipment, click here.

-For advice on how to escape from a high level building, click here.
+For advice on how to escape from a high-rise building, click here.